What is direct speech in Italian?

 You may not be familiar with this tense since it’s not widely common in spoken Italian and is not usually taught to foreign students.

-In fact, we mainly find it in written texts, such as in literature and historical texts.
+We mainly find it in written texts, such as in literature and historical texts.

 The passato remoto is common in the South of Italy since some Southern dialects don’t have the equivalent of the passato prossimo (which is the most common past tense in Italian) so they’re more used to the passato remoto.